 Applies To: TRITON-D8®

 Quick Lookups.
 Oil specifications and resets.
 Access OEM technical service bulletins and recall and campaign information.

-To access the quick lookups, select quick lookups from the home screen.
-Oil specs and resets allows you quick access to the following OEM information: Fluid capacity displays OEM recommended fluid specifications and is the default screen.
-Typical information may include; vehicle engine information, oil capacity specifications - with or without oil filter - and oil rating, weight and type and special notes.
-Selecting functional reset opens the service interval reset menu, within the scanner function, for the selected vehicle and includes functional resets for the oil service indicator and other supported resets.
+To access Quick Lookups, select it from the home screen.
+Oil Specs and Resets allow you quick access to the following OEM information: Fluid capacity displays OEM recommended fluid specifications and is the default screen.
+Typical information may include; vehicle engine information, oil capacity specifications - with or without oil filter - and oil rating, weight and type, and special notes.
+Selecting Functional Reset opens the service interval reset menu, within the scanner function, for the selected vehicle and includes functional resets for the oil service indicator and other supported resets.
 Select the applicable menu option to perform the functional reset.
-In this case the function will set the oil life percentage.
+In this case, the function will set the oil life percentage.
 Read and perform any instructions that are provided, not all resets apply to all vehicles.
-Select the left Arrow to go back.
-Selecting reset procedure displays OEM oil service reset instructions.
+Select the left arrow to go back.
+Selecting the reset procedure displays OEM oil service reset instructions.
 Typical information may include step by step instructions for manually resetting the oil service reset indicator using onboard vehicle functionality such as instrument controls cluster, accelerator pedal, information or media center control, multi-function switches, et cetera.
 Special notes or instructions in theory of operation are included.
 Use the scroll function to scroll through the procedure.

 Snap-on is dedicated to helping you get the most out of your diagnostic tool and keep your customers happy.
 Be sure to watch the rest of the modules in this Training Solutions series.